xnm-sdksdk/Artist-Portfolio/README.md

 ## Simple Landing Page oriented to the promotion of a business, the page styling is relatively simple but elegant and visually pleasing.

-### In terms of seo this landing page fulfils minimum requirements.
+### In terms of seo this landing page fulfils the minimum requirements.

 ### Project Images